vmware-tanzu/tanzu-dev-portal/content/practices/product-valuation/index.md

    Have the group share out what they’ve written and affinity map (group) related items; you’ll use these in **Step 2.** Visit the ["brainstorm your values" part of the related Miro board](https://miro.com/app/board/o9J_lNuKt0U=/?moveToWidget=3074457356234182070&cot=14) for examples and more ideas on how to frame the prompts for your team.

    {{% callout %}}
-   Tip: If appropriate, you can include stakeholders during this step.
+   **Tip**: If appropriate, you can include stakeholders during this step.
 Use your judgement.
    {{% /callout %}}

    ![Sticky notes representing team value clustered on a digital whiteboard](/images/practices/product-valuation/step-1.png)